alces-software/flight_cache/README.md

 maybe any `IO` type object.

 The `:title` is an optional human readable name that can be sent with any form of the request.
 It does not have to be unique.
+The `:label` is also optional but must be an alphanumeric string that is delimited by forward slashes `/`.

 ```
 # Direct upload
 > client.blobs.upload(filename:, io:, container_id:)
-> client.blobs.upload(filename:, title:, io:, container_id:)
+> client.blobs.upload(filename:, title:, label:, io:, container_id:)

 # Tagged upload
 > client.blobs.upload(filename:, io:, tag:)
-> client.blobs.upload(filename:, title:, io:, tag:, scope:, admin:)
+> client.blobs.upload(filename:, title:, label:, io:, tag:, scope:, admin:)
 ```

 #### Updating a blob

-A blob's `filename`, `title`, and content can be updated using the `update` method.
+A blob's `filename`, `title`, `:label`, and content can be updated using the `update` method.
 The blob to be updated can be selected in the following three ways (in priority order):
 1. Directly using its `:id`
 2. Indirectly via its `:container_id` and `:filename`
 3. Indirectly using the tag/scope system and its `:filename`